 Study visits will take place in private.
 We will keep the information about your child's study visits in a secure place that only certain people can access for the purposes of this study.
 We will only enter her information into computers protected by passwords and will not include information that could identify her.
 We will only record her study number.
-If she is selected to do an interview or group discussion, she can choose not to answer questions at any time.
-We will keep the audio tapes and materials from these interviews confidential and will only use study numbers or fake names.
+If she is selected to do the interview(s) or group discussion(s), she can choose not to answer questions at any time.
+We will keep the audio recordings and materials from all interviews and discussions confidential and will only use study numbers or fake names.
 During group discussions, we will not reveal your child's full name to the others, and we will ask everyone not to tell anyone outside of the group what was said during the discussion.